emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/03-actions.md

 ---
 sidebar_position: 4
-sidebar_label: "Actions and sending Axion"
+sidebar_label: "Actions and sending Fermi"
-title: "There are several Actions an account can do, including sending the winner of the crossword puzzle Axion using the Transfer Action"
+title: "There are several Actions an account can do, including sending the winner of the crossword puzzle Fermi using the Transfer Action"
 ---

 import allActions from '/docs/assets/crosswords/crossword-actions.png';